 Children:

 iii.
-Agatha Teichroeb 21 was born 11 April 1884 in Olgafeld, Fuerstenland, Ukraine and died 23 May 1980 in Rosthern, Saskatchewan.
-Agatha married Wilhelm Dyck 22 in 1909.
-Wilhelm was born in 1880 and died in 1955.
+Agatha Teichroeb 19 was born on 11 Apr 1884 in Olgafeld, Fuerstenland, Ukraine and died on 23 May 1980 in Rosthern, Saskatchewan.
+Agatha married Wilhelm Dyck 20

 v.
-Peter Teichroeb 24 was born 22 May 1888 in Olgafeld, Fuerstenland, Ukraine and died in 1968.
-Peter married Anna Mantler in 1916.
-Anna was born in 1887 and died in 1959.
+Peter Teichroeb 22 was born on 22 May 1888 in Olgafeld, Fuerstenland, Ukraine and died in 1968.
+Peter married Anna Mantler

 vii.
-Katharina Teichroeb 25 was born 2 October 1891 in Olgafeld, Fuerstenland, Ukraine and died in 1980 in Rosthern, Saskatchewan.
-Katharina married Jacob Leppki 26 29 January 1917.
-Jacob was born in 1890 and died in 1926.
-Katharina next married Johan Reimer 25 August 1927.
-Johan was born 23 May 1883 and died in 1965.
-Katharina next married Jacob Wiebe after 1965.
+Katharina Teichroeb 23 was born on 2 Oct 1891 in Olgafeld, Fuerstenland, Ukraine and died in 1980 in Rosthern, Saskatchewan.
+Katharina married Jacob Leppki.24 Katharina next married Johan Reimer.
+Katharina next married Jacob Wiebe

 Agatha was Peter's first wife.
 Her sister Maria, widow of David Rempel was Peter's second wife.
 We know something about their mother Anna Hiebert because her death is recorded in Daniel Teichroeb's journal.
 We know the name of their father because he is mentioned as Agatha's father in the Fuerstenland Baptism records for Daniel Teichroeb (b.
 1904).